Dean's Council for Community Engagement & Belonging

 2. Partnerships

-Building and strengthening a diverse and inclusive community with external partnerships and external stakeholders; advancing diversity, equity and inclusion through school initiatives in partnership with external organizations, alumni and other potential contributors and stakeholders.
+Building and strengthening a diverse and inclusive community with external partnerships and external stakeholders through school initiatives in partnership with external organizations, alumni and other potential contributors and stakeholders.

 3. Inclusive Teaching and Research

-Providing and supporting teaching that is inclusive and serves the needs of all students regardless of their race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, or gender identity or expression, and supporting research that advances diversity, equity and inclusion.
+Providing and supporting teaching that is inclusive and serves the needs of all students regardless of their race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, or gender identity or expression, and supporting data-informed research that enhances institutional effectiveness, broadens participation, and supports success across our community.

 Providing everyone an equal opportunity to success, creating fair, and equitable practices, enhancing accessibility and giving voice to everyone irrespective of their race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, or gender identity or expression.